radtek/SMS-1/Testing/Readme - instructions for testers.txt

 2. Grab BodgeIt tool from developers.
    It is used for environment preparation such as database.
-   Sample location: C:\GitRepositories\BEF\Applications\Bec.TargetFramework\MainLine\Tools\BodgeIt\bin\Dev
+   Sample location: C:\GitRepositories\BEF\Applications\Bec.TargetFramework\MainLine\Tools\BodgeIt\bin\Debug

+3. Register the directory in the global PATH variable by using: setx PATH "%PATH%;C:\GitRepositories\BEF\Applications\Bec.TargetFramework\MainLine\Tools\BodgeIt\bin\Debug"

-3. Use scripts making sure all of them are under source control so everyone can track the changes!
+4. Use scripts making sure all of them are under source control so everyone can track the changes!

-4. After opening the test script check the environment details before starting the test!
+5. After opening the test script check the environment details before starting the test!

    In Methods section you will find PrepareEnvironment method which defines two entry points:
    - BodgeIt command - "bodgeit.exe -CleanData -Dev"